thien-pv/arcface-mobilenetv2/README.md

 Runing arcface model with python ./Face_main/run.py

+In file run.py, you can replace pretrained models with SSD, RetinaFace to detect faces or MTCNN.
+But, SSD and Retinaface are more good for results about FPS.
+Also, in our code, you can completely fix it if you get any errors.
 Above, you can run and train it on your window laptop We have deployed code in 2 papers on Jetson Nano 4GB with 8MP Sony IMX219 77 degree CS Camera.
 Results, you can follow and read it in our papers (2. papers)

+Thank you so much!